 Larisa Dobriansky, MSL Advisor, serves as Senior Vice President, Legal, Regulatory and Energy Policy for General MicroGrids, Inc. Larisa was formerly Deputy Assistant Secretary for National Energy Policy at the U.S. Department of Energy, where she coordinated and provided strategic policy direction for Departmental activities to implement national energy policy objectives.

-Randy Grissom leads MSL’s Microgrid Education Center.
-He is Interim President and Vice President of Academic Affairs at Santa Fe Community College, where he previously served as Dean of Economic and Workforce Development, and Director of SFCC’s Sustainable Technologies Center.
+Randy Grissom, lead Advisor for MSL’s Microgrid Education Center, has served as both President and Vice President of Academic Affairs at Santa Fe Community College, where he previously served as Dean of Economic and Workforce Development, and Director of SFCC’s Sustainable Technologies Center.
 He joined the college’s business faculty in 1983, and was New Mexico state director for the Small Business Development Centers from 1989-1994.